Access to information

 - Our tenders and contracts page, which sets out NSW RFS's guidelines for tenders/contracts, and links to a register of the contracts entered into by the NSW RFS as well as other NSW Government agencies.

 If you wish to access information that is not available on this website, please contact the Right to Information Officer on 02 8741 5234.
 The Right to Information Officer will be able to provide you with advice about the information you seek.
 In particular, the Right to Information Officer will advise you whether:

 - the information is 'open access' information that is readily available to the public

 - the information will be released to you proactively

 - the information may be informally released to you

 Further information about the GIPA Act and ways to access NSW government information is also available on the website of the Information and Privacy Commission (IPC).

-The NSW Rural Fire Service is currently experiencing delays in the processing of access applications under the Government Information (Public Access) Act 2009 as its resources are diverted to responding to the current unprecedented fire activity across NSW.
+The NSW Rural Fire Service is currently experiencing delays in the processing of access applications under the Government Information (Public Access) Act 2009.
+This delay comes as a result of the diversion of agency resources in responding to the unprecedented fire activity across NSW over the bush fire season, followed by the operational and administrative impacts on the agency due to the COVID-19 outbreak.
 You may wish to delay making your application until conditions have abated.
 If you do proceed with your application, you may be asked to agree to an extended timeframe for its determination.
 We thank you for your understanding and patience.